bentonsmith8/RoverCam/python/README.md

 python3 -m venv .
 ```

 This will create a new virtual environment in /RoverCam/python.
-Activate the virtual environment (on linux) with:
+The virtual environment must be activated every time the program needs to be run which can be done (on Linux) with:

 ```
 source ./bin/activate
 ```
+---

+## Installing Packages

 Next, these four packages need to be installed